 The initial treatment goal is symptomatic relief of the arthritis, because the disease is self-limited in a substantial majority of patients, and joint injury with significant continued symptoms is infrequent.
 (See 'Prognosis' below.)

 The approach to therapy is based upon both clinical experience in reactive arthritis and upon evidence of benefit for these therapies in other inflammatory arthritides, particularly other forms of spondyloarthritis (SpA), given the paucity of randomized trials and longitudinal observational studies in patients with reactive arthritis.
-(See "Non-radiographic axial spondyloarthritis, undifferentiated spondyloarthritis, and peripheral spondyloarthritis" and "Assessment and treatment of ankylosing spondylitis in adults" and "Treatment of psoriatic arthritis".)
+(See "Clinical manifestations and diagnosis of peripheral spondyloarthritis in adults" and "Assessment and treatment of ankylosing spondylitis in adults" and "Treatment of psoriatic arthritis".)

-In clinical practice, disease activity and the response to therapy are assessed by the swollen or tender joint counts, the intensity of joint pain, the presence and severity of enthesitis, and global assessments by the clinician and patient.
+In clinical practice, disease activity and the response to therapy are assessed by the swollen or tender joint counts, the intensity of pain and disability, the presence and severity of enthesitis, and global assessments by the clinician and patient.
 There are no validated indices for assessment of disease activity in reactive arthritis.

 Acute reactive arthritis — In patients with acute reactive arthritis, we initiate treatment with nonsteroidal antiinflammatory drugs (NSAIDs), which are usually the principal form of therapy, and may administer intraarticular and/or systemic glucocorticoids in patients with disease resistant to NSAIDs.
 (See 'Initial therapy' below and 'Intraarticular glucocorticoids' below and 'Systemic glucocorticoids' below.)

-Initial therapy — We suggest treatment with antiinflammatory doses of NSAIDs (eg, naproxen 500 mg two to three times daily, diclofenac 50 mg three times daily, or indomethacin 50 mg three to four times daily) for symptomatic therapy for most patients, unless contraindicated (eg, due to allergy, cardiovascular, or renal status).
+Initial therapy — We suggest treatment with antiinflammatory doses of NSAIDs (eg, naproxen 500 mg two to three times daily, diclofenac 50 mg three times daily, or indomethacin 50 mg three to four times daily) for symptomatic therapy for most patients, unless contraindicated (eg, by a history of gastrointestinal bleeding, allergy, cardiovascular disease, or compromised renal status).
 Maximum antiinflammatory doses and continuous use may be necessary to control pain and inflammation.
 An adequate trial of a given NSAID is usually at least two weeks in duration.
 Individual responses vary, and more than one NSAID may need to be tried before identifying an effective agent.
 There is no evidence that NSAIDs shorten or otherwise affect the course of the disease.

 Patients receiving NSAIDs should be cautioned regarding the risk of gastrointestinal, renal, hepatic, and cardiovascular adverse effects, including the risk of NSAID gastropathy and gastrointestinal bleeding.
 Complete blood counts, renal function, and hepatic aminotransferases should be measured after two months on a given agent and then every three to six months thereafter in patients continuing to require antiinflammatory dosing regimens of NSAIDs, depending upon the comorbidities present.
 (See "NSAIDs: Therapeutic use and variability of response in adults" and "Nonselective NSAIDs: Overview of adverse effects" and "Overview of selective COX-2 inhibitors".)